vegaprotocol/documentation/docs/101/token-economics.md

 ## Staking

 Held tokens can be staked to validators once associated to a key on the Vega network.
 Stakers receive a portion of infrastructure fee revenue.
-This can be completed using the [governance dApp] ↗(https://token.vega.xyz/validators).
+This can be completed using the [governance dApp ↗](https://token.vega.xyz/validators).
 Learn more on the [proof of stake](https://docs.vega.xyz/mainnet/concepts/vega-chain/proof-of-stake) page.

 In return for helping support the protocol, stakers receive a proportion of the fees their staked validator receives.
 Stakers receive a fraction of the fees their validator receives, which is defined by a network parameter: <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.delegatorShare" />.
 Validators receive a proportion of the collected [infrastructure fee](../trading-on-vega/fees.md#infrastructure-fee) according to their [voting power](../vega-chain/validator-scores-and-rewards.md).